Comparative e-backtests for general risk measures: Simulation studies

 Figures \ref{fig:time_heat_VaR}–\ref{fig:time_heat_ES} present six comparative backtests for $\VaR_{\alpha}$, $\ex_{\tau}$, and the pair $(\ES_{\nu}, \VaR_{\nu})$, evaluated at typical internal risk management levels ($\alpha = 0.9$, $\tau = 0.96567$, $\nu = 0.754$) as well as at the Basel standard ($\alpha = 0.99$, $\tau = 0.999855$, $\nu = 0.975$).
 Across all three sets of risk measures, n-FP performs as the worst model compared to the others, with the vertical axis for n-FP showing red in most cases (except for $\VaR_{0.9}$), indicating failure in the comparative backtests against all competing models.
 This result is sensible, since n-FP is misspecified when fitting the AR(1)-GARCH(1,1) with skewed-t innovations.
 Moreover, fully parametric methods (FP models) offer less flexibility to handle misspecification, whereas semi-parametric (EVT models) and nonparametric methods (FHS models) are more adaptable.
 Similarly, t-FP shows the same pattern as n-FP across all cases (vertical axis for t-FP).
 By contrast, st-FP (and all other st-based models) performs well, as its innovation assumption matches the true skewed-t distribution of data generating process.

+We do not compare our test power with existing literature because the significance level of p-tests and the rejection threshold of e-tests are not directly comparable.
+However, we show by our results that e-tests can sometimes produce more informative results than p-tests.
 In the case of VaR shown in Figure \ref{fig:time_heat_VaR}, the discrimination ability is stronger at the $\alpha = 0.99$ level, where most models can be clearly distinguished, providing conclusive evidence for either passing or failing the comparative test.
-Existing comparative backtest methods \citep[e.g.,]{NZ17} may often yield inconclusive outcomes because there are quite a few cases where neither hypothesis is rejected.
-Compared with existing methods, our comparative e-backtests consistently produce conclusive results even in orange regions where both hypotheses are rejected (see e.g., Figure \ref{fig:time-series}(a)) based on our notion of weak dominance.
-Whenever the p-value-based tests are able to detect differences, our methods also detect them and yield the same conclusions.
-This indicates that our approach may always be more informative than existing p-value-based comparative backtests.
+Existing comparative backtest methods \citep[e.g.,][]{NZ17} may often yield inconclusive outcomes because there are quite a few cases where neither hypothesis is rejected.
+Compared with existing methods, our comparative e-backtests consistently produce conclusive results even in orange regions where both hypotheses are rejected (see e.g., Figure \ref{fig:time-series} (a)) based on our notion of weak dominance.

-For the expectile case shown in Figures \ref{fig:time_heat_EXP} and \ref{fig:time-series}(b), our e-value based methods are able to discriminate most models.
-By contrast, the p-value-based methods with the same settings may exhibit limited power sometimes \citep[see e.g., Figure 2 of][]{NZ17}.
+For the expectile case shown in Figures \ref{fig:time_heat_EXP} and \ref{fig:time-series} (b), our e-value based methods are able to discriminate most models.
 For $(\ES_{\nu}, \VaR_{\nu})$, we obtain results similar to \cite{NZ17}.
-For the inconclusive orange lights in Figure~\ref{fig:time_heat_ES}, we can further resort to the e-process (Figure \ref{fig:time-series}(c)) as the case of VaR to compare models in terms of magnitude and speed.
+For the inconclusive orange lights in Figure~\ref{fig:time_heat_ES}, we can further resort to the e-process (Figure \ref{fig:time-series} (c)) as the case of VaR to compare models in terms of magnitude and speed.